-Greenpeace apologizes, local police slam Euro 2020 protestor
+Greenpeace apologizes, local police slam Euro 2020 protester

-MUNICH (AP) — Greenpeace has apologized and Munich police are investigating after a protestor parachuted into the stadium and injured two people before Germany’s game against France at the European Championship.
+MUNICH — Greenpeace has apologized and Munich police are investigating after a protester parachuted into the stadium and injured two people before Germany’s game against France at the European Championship.

-The protestor used a powered paraglider with a motor attached to his back but lost control and hit overhead camera wires attached to the stadium roof, careening over spectators’ heads before he landed on the field ahead of Tuesday’s game.
+The protester used a powered paraglider with a motor attached to his back but lost control and hit overhead camera wires attached to the stadium roof, careening over spectators’ heads before he landed on the field ahead of Tuesday’s game.
 Debris fell on the field and main grandstand, narrowly missing France coach Didier Deschamps.

+German Chancellor Angela Merkel’s spokesman on Wednesday slammed the Greenpeace stunt and said those behind it should reflect on what had happened.

+“This was an irresponsible action that put people in great danger,” Steffen Seibert said, adding that it was a relief nothing more serious had happened.

 Greenpeace spokesperson Benjamin Stephan apologized for the botched protest and the injuries caused.

-“The pilot injured two men during the landing approach.
-The injured were given medical care by the emergency services and taken to hospitals for further care,” Munich police said in a statement.
+“We are in the process of clarifying this and are working with everyone and of course we take responsibility and would like to emphasize again that we’re very sorry, and that we apologize to the two people who were harmed,” Stephan said.

+Seibert called on the organizers to “critically reflect on the purpose of such actions, which are about maximum spectacle for maximum PR-effect.
+This leads to such situations which potentially endanger the public.”

+Local police had earlier blasted “such irresponsible actions in which a considerable risk to human life is accepted.”

+Police spokesman Andreas Franken said the two men who were hurt both sustained light head injuries and have since been discharged from the hospital.
+They had been working at the game.

-The police said none of the injuries were serious and the pilot himself — a 38-year-old man with an address in the southwestern state of Baden Württemberg — was unharmed.
+The 38-year-old pilot, who has an address in the southwestern state of Baden Württemberg, was unharmed.
+He was released late Tuesday but remains under investigation for a string of charges, including interfering with air traffic and bodily harm, as well as breaching the peace, Franken said.

-“There is no understanding whatsoever for such irresponsible actions in which a considerable risk to human life is accepted,” the police said.
+Franken said security measures will be toughened for Saturday’s match between Germany and Portugal, but declined to give further details.

+“Of course this will lead to us looking at our measures again and if necessary adapting them,” Franken said.
+“This must disturb and alarm us, and lead to us reviewing our concept.”

-The protestor’s parachute had the slogan “KICK OUT OIL!” and “Greenpeace” written on it.
+The protester’s parachute had the slogan “KICK OUT OIL!” and “Greenpeace” written on it.

 The parachutist managed to land on the field and Germany players Antonio Rüdiger and Robin Gosens were the first to approach him.
 He was then led away by security stewards.